dxps/go_playground/go-secrets-sharing/readme.md

 ## A Secrets Sharing App

-This is a simple secrets sharing web app written in Go, using the standard library and no external dependencies.
+This is a simple secrets sharing web app written in Go.

-`milestone{1|2}-code` folders represents iterations of delivery.
+`milestone{1|2|3}-code` folders represents iterations of delivery.